San Juan Airport vs Aguadilla: Which One Is Better for Your Trip to Puerto Rico?

 Oceanfront restaurants where you can literally eat with your toes in the sand

-In Jobos and Isabela especially, you’ll find:
+In Jobos, Isabela (10-15 minutes away from BQN airport) especially, you’ll find:

-ocean view brunch cafés
+Ocean view brunch cafés

-sunset bar/restaurants right on the sand
+Sunset bar/restaurants right on the sand

-smoothie + açaí bowl spots for surf mornings
+Smoothie + açaí bowl spots for surf mornings

-sushi with Caribbean flavors
+Sushi with Caribbean flavors

-dessert bars + ice cream made with tropical fruits
+Dessert bars + ice cream made with tropical fruits

 So, Who Benefits Most From Flying Into BQN Airport instead of San Juan Airport?